|

 in Sigri?
 You need a blanket at night" our landlady told

 us in late July.
-What baffled me was "Why hadn't the wind-surfers
+What baffled me was why hadn't the wind-surfers

-discovered this place yet?"
+discovered this place yet?
 The bay is miles wide and winds

-come down from the Black Sea even when the sea is flat and still
+come down from the Black Sea even when the sea is flat

 a few kilometers away.
 If the windsurfers ever discover Sigri